How to Answer the Inevitable Interview Question: ‘Tell Me About Yourself’

 Continue reading “Transitioning Your Work Wardrobe for Spring”

 Bragging or boasting about yourself is generally unacceptable, especially in the workplace.
 You never want to be perceived as arrogant or egotistical, so you avoid patting yourself on the back in public.
-As a job seeker, sometimes it is important to brag or boast a little bit, especially in a job interview.
-You don’t want to be arrogant about it though, so learn how to brag in an acceptable way in our advice below.
+As a job seeker, it is essential to brag or boast a bit, especially regarding how to sell yourself in an interview.
+You don’t want to be arrogant about it, though; there’s a proper technique for bragging about yourself in an interview.
+Learn how to brag acceptably in our advice below.

 The Ultimate Interview Preparation